Blocked Gibbs sampler for hierarchical Dirichlet processes: Sampling of global weights using a slicing normalization

 \section{Sampling of global weights using a slicing normalization}

-As a remedy to overcome the potential shortcoming of a blocked Gibbs sampler, we explore an equivalent representation of the joint prior on the global and local weights, $\ubeta$ and $\upi$ when the shared concentration parameter $\alpha_0$ is marginalized out and the shape parameter $a_0$ of its prior is set as the concentration parameter $\gamma$ of the global DP.
-Such a specification enables $\ubeta$ to be expressed as a normalization of non-negative random variables that can be conveniently sampled from its posterior using a suitable augmentation scheme.
-We begin with recalling the hierarchical structure of the priors on $\upi, \ubeta, \alpha_0$,
+As a remedy to overcome the potential shortcoming of a blocked Gibbs sampler, we explore an equivalent representation of the hierarchical priors on the weights, $\upi$ and $\ubeta$, and the shared concentration parameter $\alpha_0$, when the shape parameter $a_0$ of its gamma prior is chosen as the concentration parameter $\gamma$ of the global DP.
+Such a specification enables $\ubeta$ to be expressed as normalization of non-negative random variables that can be conveniently sampled from its posterior using a suitable augmentation scheme.